 Historical, theoretical, and analytical approaches to the intersection of nation and cinema.
 This course may focus on films made within a particular nation or serve as a comparative analysis of the cinemas of several nations.

 In this course, students consider the relationship between space and place in literature or film.
 Honors version available.

 This course provides an introduction to concepts of media studies as they bear on the critical examination of cinema, television, and other cultural forms.
 Students explore different theoretical perspectives on the role and power of media in society in influencing social values, political beliefs, identities, and behaviors.

 This course places students behind the camera and in front of the screen as they alternate between creative and critical approaches to cinema.
 They learn how to practice the basic principles of narrative film production (producing, directing, cinematography, editing, and sound design) while engaging critically with key debates in film theory and criticism (semiotic, cognitive, psychoanalytic, feminist, and phenomenological).
+Honors version available.

 In this hands-on gaming course, students decipher the narrative design of video games while exploring the legacy of cinema to gameplay.
 They also apply critical gaming concepts (agency, world-building, point of view, authorship, representation, narrative choice, play) to evaluate cinema as a ludic and participatory artform beyond conventional narrative elements.